 In addition to publicly available data for the Core Peer Group, a supplemental group of companies (the "Supplemental Industry Group") was selected for 2022 to provide additional data for assessing the competitiveness of our compensation programs for our NEOs.
 This Supplemental Industry Group consisted of 20 companies that were participants in the Equilar Executive Compensation Survey (which was used by Meridian to analyze peer company compensation data that is not publicly available).
 The companies were generally selected based on company size, considering enterprise value and revenue, and the nature of their principal business operations with specific emphasis on organizations operating in the energy, chemical, equipment and services, and industrial machinery sectors.
 The Supplemental Industry Group includes companies with revenues between \$1 billion to \$7 billion.
-The Company's projected pro forma consolidated revenue was near the median of the Supplemental Industry Group.
+The Company's projected pro forma consolidated revenue was near the median of the Supplemental Industry Group revenues, and the Company's enterprise value was near the 33rd percentile of the Supplemental Industry Group.
 The companies that comprised the Supplemental Industry Group for 2022 compensation decisions were: Cabot Corporation, Chart Industries, Inc., Diamondback Energy, Inc., Flowserve Corporation, Fortive Corporation, Franklin Electric Co., Inc., H.B.
-Fuller Company, Huntsman Corporation, IDEX Corporation, Lincoln Electric Holdings, Inc., Marathon Oil Corporation, nVent Electric plc, Oceaneering International, Inc., Pentair plc, SPX FLOW, Inc., Tennant Company, The Timken Company, Trinseo PLC, Woodward, Inc., and Xylem Inc.
+Fuller Company, Huntsman Corporation, IDEX Corporation, Lincoln Electric Holdings, Inc., Marathon Oil Corporation, nVent Electric plc, Oceaneering International, Inc., Pentair plc, SPX FLOW, Inc., Tennant Company, Trinseo PLC, Woodward, Inc., and Xylem Inc.